Jan De Nul subsea cable vessels expand fleet for offshore operations

 Jan De Nul is expanding its fleet with new trenching vessels to support subsea cable installation and protection in offshore energy projects.

-The company is adding two trenching support vessels to its fleet, including a purpose-built vessel named Fleeming Jenkin.
-The ship will be equipped with an advanced underwater robot capable of burying power and communication cables up to five meters below the seabed.
+Jan De Nul is adding two advanced vessels to strengthen its trenching operations.
+The first, Fleeming Jenkin, is a purpose-built vessel equipped with an underwater trenching robot capable of burying cables up to five meters below the seabed.

 Share